 The sub-bass of the Whizzer DA1 shows an average depth and extension but wins in terms of control and resolution which sounds pretty impressive.
 The sub-bass quantity and intensity will satisfy most users.
 The mid-bass of the Whizzer DA1 is slightly more accented compared to the sub-bass area and shows a good level of impact and tightness.
 It helps to give the overall presentation more musicality and fullness without to overwhelm or to affect the midrange clarity and general level of airiness.
 The bass of the Whizzer DA1 can be described in general as pretty linear and controlled which offers also a good level of resolution.

-The mids on the Whizzer DA1 have a slightly warmer than neutral tonality and show a pretty musical presentation.
+The mids on the Whizzer DA1 have a slightly warmer-than-neutral tonality and show a pretty musical presentation.
 The level of clarity and airiness is pretty good due to the well-pronounced tuning that is also not affected by the lower frequency region.
 Vocals and instruments do sound quite neutral and are rendered with a good amount of resolution thanks to the well-implanted ESS9070 DAC chip.
-Instruments and vocals do sound pretty clear and musical without being too coloured or lifeless.
+The instruments and vocals do sound pretty clear and musical without being too colored or lifeless.
 The lower midrange is slightly less pronounced and detailed compared to the upper midrange which shows also higher extension.
 Both male and female vocals do sound fairly natural and transparent while female vocals are more highlighted and pleasant to listen to.

 The treble on the Whizzer DA1 has a pretty neutral tuning that shows a tad of warmth which is not overdone.
 The overall treble extension is quite good for a USB DAC in this price range, while the lower treble range is slightly more pronounced compared to the upper treble region.

-Volume and track skipping keys do matter.
+Volume and track-skipping keys do matter.
 In my situation for example.
 I don’t use my phone much when I’m outside, it has just one purpose, serving me as a music player.
 And having those volumes and skip keys outside the phone is so functional for a non-disturbed and full of music travels.
-And the included in-line microphone support for phone calls makes the DA1 the perfect companion for world citizens like me.
-The Fiio KA1 has non of these if we need to compare the two same price and form USB DACs.
+The included in-line microphone support for phone calls makes the DA1 the perfect companion for world citizens like me.
+The Fiio KA1 has none of these if we need to compare the two same price and form USB DACs.
 Oh, and the DA1 has almost twice the power.